tutek1/DTLabs/04_2DPlatformIn3D/lab04.md

 3. **Add** the script to the `LevelTemplate` node in `_level_template.tscn`

-What to put into the new functions? 🤔
+What should be included in the new functions? 🤔

 ### ProcessMode